m-kupiec/compendium-javascript/README.md

 console.log(obj2); // [object Object] { _b: 2, a: 0, b: 2 }
 ```

-Between the prototype and the inheriring object, methods are shared but the state is not:
+Between the prototype and the inheriting object, methods are shared but the state is not:

 ```js
 const obj1 = {